Drug And Alcohol Addiction In Little Rock, Arkansas

 Little Rock is the capital of Arkansas and one of the most densely populated cities in the state.
-Known for its scenic views and rich history, Little Rock is a picturesque city with a surprisingly high rate of substance use disorders.
-Arkansas has the second-highest opioid prescribing rate in America, and as one of the largest Arkansan metropolitan areas, Little Rock is suffering from severe opioid abuse.
-Pulaski County (which includes Little Rock) had over 156 deadly overdoses in 2016 alone.
+Known for its scenic views and rich history, Little Rock is a picturesque city with a surprisingly high rate of substance use disorders (SUD).
+Arkansas has the second-highest Opioid prescribing rate in America, and as one of the largest Arkansan metropolitan areas, Little Rock is suffering from severe rates of Opioid abuse.
+Pulaski County, where Little Rock resides, had over 156 deadly overdoses in 2016 alone.

 The Opioid Crisis

-According to the Arkansas Center for Health Improvement, the sale of opioids in Arkansas is 25% higher than the national average.
+According to the Arkansas Center for Health Improvement, the sale of Opioids in Arkansas is 25% higher than the national average.
 Opioids are a classification of drugs that are derived from, or a synthetic version of, opium.
-Many prescribed pain management medications are opioids, making them easily accessible, despite the fact that they are extremely addictive.
-The state ranks second for national overall opioid prescriptions, with an average of 114.6 prescriptions per 100 residents, and first in number of teens abusing opioid prescription painkillers.
+Many prescribed pain management medications are Opioids which makes them easily accessible, despite the fact that they are extremely addictive.
+The state ranks 2nd for national overall Opioid prescriptions with an average of 114.6 prescriptions per 100 residents, and 1st in number of teens abusing Opioid prescription painkillers.

-In an attempt to reduce opioid abuse in the city, local and state officials have banded together to create Arkansas’ Drug Take Back Program to lower prescription opioid access and offer drop-off sites for citizens to get rid of excess pills.
-Although it has collected over 25,000 pounds of prescription pills so far, opiates continue to be an issue for Little Rock.
-The city has seen an increase in the use of both methadone and Xanax, a combination of drugs that results in 400 deaths a year in Arkansas.
+In an attempt to reduce Opioid abuse in the city, local and state officials have banded together to create Arkansas’ Drug Take Back Program to lower prescription Opioid access and offer drop-off sites for citizens to get rid of excess pills.
+Although it has collected over 25,000 pounds of prescription pills so far, Opioids continue to be an issue for Little Rock.
+The city has seen an increase in the use of both Methadone and Xanax, a combination of drugs that results in 400 deaths a year in Arkansas.

 Drug Trafficking In And Out Of Little Rock

-Little Rock is such a prominent hub for illicit substance trafficking, a collaboration of federal, state, and local law enforcement officers has been working together for the past few years to address the issue.
-Since 2015, multiple arrests have been made in Little Rock for drug-trafficking organizations that were responsible for distributing hundreds of kilograms of cocaine, prescription drugs, and other controlled substances in central Arkansas.
+Little Rock is such a prominent hub for illicit substance trafficking that a collaboration of federal, state, and local law enforcement officers has been working together for the past few years to address the issue.
+Since 2015, multiple arrests have been made in Little Rock for drug-trafficking organizations that were responsible for distributing hundreds of kilograms of Cocaine, prescription drugs, and other controlled substances in central Arkansas.
 As trafficking has increased in the area, so has gang activity and drug-related violence.
-In 2017, the FBI’s violent crime data ranked Little Rock, Arkansas number two on the list of most dangerous cities with a population of under 200,000.
+In 2017, the FBI’s violent crime data ranked Little Rock, Arkansas, number 2 on the list of most dangerous cities with a population of under 200,000.

 Alcohol Abuse In Little Rock